Plamen5kov/learning-docker/README.md

 When docker configuration changes are made, docker needs to be restarted:
 `sudo service docker restart`

+Docker hus is like github for docker images: [my hub](https://cloud.docker.com/u/plamen5kov/repository/list)

+`services` - Services are really just “containers in production.”
+A service only runs one image, but it codifies the way that image runs—what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.

 ### Cheetsheet:

+#### Containers
 ```
 docker build -t friendlyhello .  # Create image using this directory's Dockerfile
 docker run -p 4000:80 friendlyhello  # Run "friendlyname" mapping port 4000 to 80